 Cheerleaders and mascots are required to pay fees for camp and clothing, and required to participate in fundraising activities.
-This course is Double Blocked.

 This class will expand on the student's fundamental knowledge of cheerleading.
 The cheerleaders/mascots promote spirit and pride in all school/athletic events of HHS as well as in the community.
 Cheerleaders/Mascots will compete at the UIL State Spirit competition.